Are Alternative Investments a Good Idea for Your Retirement?

 Cryptocurrencies

-There is no point in trying to document returns on cryptocurrencies as they swing wildly up and down, though the trend is definitely upward over time.
+There is no point in trying to document returns on cryptocurrencies as they swing wildly up and down.
+Though the big names have trended down in the last year or so.

 Should You Invest in Alternative Investments for Retirement?